bookofproofs/bookofproofs.github.io/_sources/history/19th-century/schoy.md

 **Carl Schoy** was a German historian of mathematics specialising in Arabian mathematics and astronomy.

 ### Mathematical Profile (Excerpt):
-* Carl grew up in a Roman Catholic family along with his two brothers and his sister.
-* Since his father was a teacher, there were lots of books in his home and, as Carl grew up, he would read the books, study an atlas, and try to understand the printed music.
-* As for many young boys of that time, there was a built in assumption that he would follow his father and so Carl was expected to become a school teacher.
-* This meant that Carl and his two brothers all attended the teachers' training college in Meersburg on the Bodensee.
 * Schoy did not perform particularly well at the college.
 * Like many German students of this time, Schoy spent a semester at a different university and he chose to spend the winter semester of 1904 at the University of Heidelberg.
 * Schoy had a remarkable desire to study the widest range of subjects but his main effort was put into courses in mathematics and astronomy.